 There is a high chance that the accident affected aspects of your brain function.
 Medical science is now catching up with the many effects of head injuries.
 This especially goes for cases in which a patient suffered multiple brain impacts of head injuries over a short or long period.
 Such Traumatic Brain Injuries, or TBIs, are essential in understanding how the brain works and how to recover after them.
 I am a California brain injury attorney, Michael Ehline.

-These are the people we hire to help us calculate and determine within a degree of expert certainty that it is more likely than not that the accident caused your brain injury, that you will have X amount of expenses.
-Sometimes we use experts to help us calculate the value of a person being forced to endure pain and suffering over the rest of their actuarial life and that you will lose a sum certain.
+These are the people we hire to help us calculate and determine, with a degree of expert certainty, that it is more likely than not that the accident caused your brain injury and that you will have X amount of expenses.
+Sometimes we use experts to help us calculate the value of a person being forced to endure pain and suffering over the rest of their actuarial life and that they will lose a particular sum.

 Over time, I have become a legal expert with authority in brain injury lawsuits for civil courts’ negligence.
-Below I will discuss one of the many types of damages in an injury case.
-In this blog post, I will tell you about claims for loss of love, affection after someone you love suffers a severe brain injury in some accident.
+Below I will discuss one of the many damages in an injury case.
+In this blog post, I will tell you about claims for loss of love and affection after someone you love suffers a severe brain injury in an accident.

 One of the most common causes of brain injuries is a concussion.
 Any number of events causes concussions.
 Some include sports injuries, car accidents, slips, falls, and accidents at work.
-Concussions are much more severe than previously understood.
+Traumas are much more severe than previously understood.
 Doctors now understand that even one concussion can have long-term effects on an individual.
 It is often not just the case of “sleeping it off.”
 Multiple concussions run the risk of dramatic changes to a person’s mood or ability to run their life.

 How Is Loss Of Consortium Defined Legally?

-Below are the CACI Jury Instructions, along with various case law that jurors and courts use to determine if you are entitled to loss of consortium damages.
+Below are the CACI Jury Instructions and various case laws that jurors and courts use to determine if you are entitled to loss of consortium damages.
 The jury will weigh the evidence.
-And a lot of the weight given or considered will be your experts' believability and whether you can meet your burden of proof-based upon the preponderance of the evidence legal standard.
+And much of the weight given or considered will be your experts’ believe-ability and whether you can meet your burden of proof based upon the preponderance of the legal evidence standard.